 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

-extending across the Mexican offshore waters W of 97W, with
+spread southward across the remaining offshore waters of Baja

 OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA, AND